Sachith-Piyathunga/Duel_Dice-Dice_Game/README.md

    - Once done, click Score to add your total.
    - The computer will take its turn.
    - First to reach 101 wins the game!

+---

+### 🧠 Computer AI Strategy

+   - The computer selects dice to keep using a strategy defined in getComputerKeepDice():
+   - Final Round Strategy: Goes for high rolls to close the game.
+   - Aggressive: Keeps even lower dice to catch up.
+   - Conservative: Keeps only high-value dice when close to winning.